BlessingDev/Korean-Light-Novel-Analyzer/README.md

 And clustering based on genre, description, title, author, etc.

-This software is using BeautifulSoup4, requests, urllib, KoNLPY modules This software follows GNU GPL v.3
+This software is using BeautifulSoup4, requests, urllib, KoNLPY modules.
+This software follows GNU GPL v3.